-If we get it right, and the whales are in a tolerant / sociable mood, they will accept us in their environment.
-If not, they will move away and we will return to our tour vessel when safe to do so to try again with another pod.
+If we get it right, and the whales are in a tolerant / sociable mood, they will accept us into their environment.
+If not, they will move away and we will return to our tour vessel to try again with another pod.

-Which means the only requirement for you to participate in the tour is you can snorkel without causing major splashes, be quiet throughout the whale interaction, and be able to move swiftly through the water if required by your guide, from the moment you enter the water through to leaving the whale interaction zone.
+Therefore the most important requirements for you to follow when participating in the tour, is to snorkel without causing major splashes, be quiet throughout the whale interaction, and be able to move swiftly through the water if required by your guide.
+These actions are necessary from the moment you enter the water, up until you leave the whale interaction zone.

-(To be fair to all Swimmers, anyone unable to act in this way will be removed from their group until all other Swimmers have swum with a whale, with no refund being payable – so don’t sign up as a Swimmer unless you can do this!)
+(To be fair to all Swimmers on the tour, anyone unable to follow these requirements will be removed from their group until all other Swimmers have swum with a whale, with no refund being payable – so please consider this once again when booking!)

 If the whales are feeling sociable, at this point you will quietly float on the surface of the ocean, observing the bodies, fins and spume of these massive creatures that are just 30m / two humpback whale body-lengths away from you.
 (To give you an idea of how big they are, adults regularly weigh 35 tonne (or 350 big male humans) and grow to lengths of 40 feet (or a full-sized Transperth bus.)
-You may also be surrounded by whale-song – it can be almost deafening up very close!
+You may also be surrounded by whale-song, which can be almost deafening up close!

 Step 5 (hopefully) : Whale approaches group

-If we are then fortunate, a whale will then get curious about these little blobs floating in the ocean near them (the blobs are you and your group!) and come even closer for a look.
+Then, if we are fortunate, a whale will become curious about the little blobs floating in the ocean near them (the blobs are you and your group!) and come over for a closer look.
 This then enables us to watch with wonder as they swim underwater near us.
-Your photographer at this point will be doing their very best to get the best possible high-rez portrait shots of you with a whale… whilst minimising any perceived threat that may cause the whale(s) to break from the interaction.
+Your photographer at this point will be doing their very best to get the best possible high-rez portrait shots of you with a whale, whilst continuously minimising any perceived threat that may cause the whale(s) to break from the interaction.

 No swimmer is permitted to duck-dive below the surface during the whale interaction in case this makes the whale(s) feel threatened.